Distributions defined by q-supernomials, fusion products, and Demazure modules: Interpretation in terms of fusion and Demazure modules

 Note that if we let $B_0=L_m-J_m,B_1=J_m-J_{m-1},\ldots,B_{m-1}=J_2-J_1,B_m=J_1$ it becomes evident that this distribution coincides with the distribution of $\Yn$ in the one component case.
 Now, Bliem and Kousidis showed \begin{thm}[ {\cite[Theorem 3.5]{bk11flags}}] Consider the random variables $\Yn$ defined through \eqref{eq:galois}.
 Then,

-\end{thm} Janson derived the same result in a variety of ways, proved a corresponding local central limit theorem, and gave an overview of different interpretations of the distribution of $\Yn$.
-In addition he showed joint convergence of $\Yn$ and $\vBn$: \begin{thm}[ {\cite[Theorem 2.4]{janson}}] Let $\vBn$, $\Yn$ be as above.
+\end{thm} Janson derived the same result in a variety of ways, proved a corresponding local central limit theorem, and gave different interpretations of the distribution of $\Yn$.
+He also showed joint convergence of $\Yn$ and $\vBn$: \begin{thm}[ {\cite[Theorem 2.4]{janson}}] Let $\vBn$, $\Yn$ be as above.
 Then,

 where the constituents on the right hand side are independent, and the matrix $\Sigma$ is given by $\Sigma_{i,j}=\frac{1}{m+1}(\delta_{i,j}-\frac{1}{m+1})$. \end{thm}

 Let us compare these results to our findings above.
 We obtain from \autoref{lem5}: